Dave864/rshell/src/README.md

   //"Roota" is removed from "Rootabeganot" to get "beganot", which is saved for later
   ```
   In the second call to `strtok`, a new value was passed into the `str` argument, overriding the previous saved
   string.
-The function runs like before; getting the token, removing it and the delimiter and saving the new
+The function then runs like before; getting the token, removing it and the delimiter and saving the new
   string for later.
   ```
   char *first_copy = strtok(example_2, "a");